 Menu of Life Skills to be made available to help 16-17 year olds reintegrate back into education and society

-people who have missed out on 3 months of education due to COVID-19 as part of
+NCS has announced its plan for a summer catch-up programme for teens who have missed out on 3 months of education due to COVID-19.
+Read more.

 The programme will be free to further education colleges and schools, delivered

 in late summer and throughout autumn, to complement their own post-COVID

 re-engagement or induction offering for students.